-To be a mirror image, this flag does not invoke a deity for values or invoke religious terms (such as “sin” or “judgment”) to denounce sexual transgressions.
-Instead, it only proclaims that our Judeo-Christian tradition finds sexual misbehaviors “morally wrong.”
+To be a mirror image, this flag does not invoke a deity or another supernatural force for values or use religious terms (such as “sin” or “judgment” in an “afterlife”) to denounce sexual transgressions.
+Instead, it only proclaims that our view finds sexual misbehaviors “morally wrong.”
 When the gay community showers their opponents with invective such as “homophobes,” “bigots,” or “haters,” they are labeling them “morally wrong.”
 Since both say the other is morally wrong, discrimination law demands that both sides be treated equally without showing preference to one’s objections over the other’s.

-Our Judeo-Christian tradition represented by this flag (with the above constraints) proclaims that (1) all sexual activity except between a man and woman united in matrimony is morally wrong and (2) Genetic gender of XX or XY is established at conception.
+The sexual values represented by this flag (with the above constraints) proclaims that (1) all sexual activity is morally wrong except that between a man and woman united in matrimony and (2) Genetic gender of XX or XY is established at conception.
 It is wrong to try to deny or change your gender.

 The flag has this symbolism:

-- The six squares represent the six days of creation.
+- The six squares represent what some consider the six days of creation.

 - It is entirely black and white and there is nothing off-color about it.

 - This flag is intended to be the exact opposite of the gay pride flag.
 Our flag does not use any of the colors in the gay pride flag while theirs is made entirely of stripes and ours of squares.
 There is no overlap between or compromise with these values.